Nationalization of oil supplies: Venezuela

 In 1938, Venezuelan President Eleazar López Contreras enacted a new Hydrocarbons Law, which established the increase of royalties, as well as the increase of exploration and exploitation taxes.
-The State was also authorized to create companies or institutes for the development of the oil activity.
+The Venezuelan government was also authorized to create companies or institutes for the development of the oil activity.
 On 13 March 1943, President Isaías Medina Angarita promulgated another Hydrocarbons Law, which established that from then on at least 10% of the crude oil had to be refined in Venezuela; the royalty or exploitation tax could not be less than 16.7%; the Venezuelan State received a 50% profit from oil exploitation and 12% of the income tax.
 New taxes were also established to prevent companies from maintaining idle fields.
-While the world was in the midst of World War II, Venezuela increased its oil production to supply the Allies with fuel, much of the oil was refined in the Caribbean islands.
+While the world was in the midst of World War II, Venezuela increased its oil production to supply the Allies with fuel; much of the oil was refined in the Caribbean islands.
 Medina's government was overthrown by a coup on 18 October 1945; an interim government was installed, which later gave way in 1948 to another democratically elected government presided by Rómulo Gallegos, during which the oil policy of "no more concessions" was promoted, which was also authored by the then Minister of Development of those two periods, Juan Pablo Pérez Alfonzo.
 Implementing a 50%-50% or fifty-fifty readjustment in 1948.
 Gallegos' government was in turn deposed by a military coup d'état later that year on 24 November.
-Another coup 1958 brought an end to the military dictatorship in the country.
+Another coup in 1958 brought an end to the military dictatorship in the country.
 The newly elected Minister of Mines and Hydrocarbons, Juan Pablo Pérez Alfonzo, acted to raise the income tax on oil companies and introduced the key aspect of supply and demand to the oil trade.

 On 29 August 1975, during the tenure of President Carlos Andrés Pérez, "Law that Reserves the Hydrocarbon Industry to the State" was enacted and the state-owned company Petróleos de Venezuela (PDVSA) was created to control all oil businesses in the Venezuelan territory.
 The law came into effect on 1 January 1976, as well as the nationalization of the oil industry with it, after which PDVSA began commercial operations.